-No unconformity mineralization was intersected, but high grade mineralization was intersected at the contact of a graphitic pelite and a quartzite unit down dip from hole ZK-06.
-The mineralization graded 15.3% U_3O_8 over 4.0 m from 697.5 m (approximately 207 m below the unconformity).
-This mineralization was termed the Upper Lens.
+No unconformity mineralization was intersected, but high grade mineralization was intersected at the contact of a graphitic pelitic gneiss and a quartzite unit down dip from hole ZK-06.
+The mineralization graded $15.3\% U_3O_8$ over 4.0 m from 697.5 m (approximately 207 m below the unconformity).
+This mineralization formerly termed the Upper Lens, is now part of the Gryphon A series of lenses.